Urban-Research-Group/outage-data-scraper/README.md

 Push the above built image to the AWS Elastic Container Registry (ECR) and create the Lambda function based on the image.
 Refer to [official doc](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-images.html)

+Please refer to assignment 2's slide for more details

 ## Docker build

 We use Amazon ECR to deploy out lambda function, so please use the instruction to build and push the docker image.